mth229/mth229.github.io/extrema.md

 ## Introduction

-This project discusses a basic application of calculus to answer questions of the type: What is the largest value a function can take.
+This project discusses a basic application of calculus to answer questions of the type: What is the largest value a function can take?

 For example,